-- (8) Who do not owe rent or other charges to the THA or any Section 8 Housing Agency.
-If the applicant owes the THA money from previous occupancy (move-out balance debt), this debt must be paid in full prior to applicant's application being approved for housing. - (9) Who are at least 18 years of age or older. - (10)) Who lias met the disclosure, documented verification and certification requirements for disclosure of Social Security Numbers. - (III)) Who are citizens, or noncitizens who have eligible immigration status, in one of the following categories:: - (i) A noncitizen lawfully admitted for permanent residence; as: defined by section 101(a)(20); of Immigration and Nationality Act (INA), as an immigrant, as: defined by section 101(a)(15)), of the INA (8 U.S.C.1101(a)(20) and 1101(a)(15)), respectively (immigrants).
-This category includes a noncitizen admitted under section 210 or 210A of the INA (8 U.S.C.1160 or 1161); (special agricultural worker) who has been granted lawful temporary resident status); - (ii) A noncitizen: who entered the U.S. before January 1, 1972, or such later date as: enacted by, law, and has continuously maintained residence in the U.S. since then, and who is not ineligible for citizenship, but who is deemed to be lawfully admitted for permanent residence as a result of an exercise of discretion by the Attorney general under section 249 of the INA (8 U.S.C.
+- (i) A noncitizen lawfully admitted for permanent residence, as defined by section 101(a)(20) of Immigration and Nationality Act (INA), as an immigrant, as defined by section 101(a)(15), of the INA (8 U.S.C.1101(a)(20) and 1101(a)(15)), respectively (immigrants).
+This category includes a noncitizen admitted under section 210 or 210A of the INA (8 U.S.C.1160 or 1161), (special agricultural worker) who has been granted lawful temporary resident status); - (ii) A noncitizen who entered the U.S. before January 1, 1972, or such later date as enacted by law, and has continuously maintained residence in the U.S. since then, and who is not ineligible for citizenship, but who is deemed to be lawfully admitted for permanent residence as a result of an exercised of permanent residence as a result of an exercised of discretion by the Attorney general under section 249 of the INA (8 U.S.C.
 1259); - (iii) A noncitizen who is lawfully present in the U.S. pursuant to an admission under section 207 of the INA (9 U.S.C.
 1157) (refugee status); pursuant to the granting of asylum (which has not been terminated) under section 208 of the INA (8 U.S.C.
-1158) (asylum status; or as a result of being granted conditional entry under section 203(a)(7); of the INA (8U.S.C.
-1153)

-- (a)(7)) before April 1, 1980, because of persecution or fear of persecution on account of race; religion, or political opinion or because of being uprooted by catastrophic national calamity; - (iv) A noncitizen who is lawfully present in the U.S. as a result of an exercise of discretion by the Attorney General for emergent reasons or reasons deemed strictly in the public interest under section 212(d)(5) of the INA (8 U.S.C.
-1182 (2)(5)) (parole status); - (v) A noncitizen who is lawfully present in the U.S. as a result of the Attorney General's withholding deportation under section 243(h) of the INA (8 U.S.C.
-1253(h)) (threat to life or freedom); or - (vi) A noncitizen lawfully admitted for temporary, or permanent residence under section 245A of the INA (8.U.S.C.
-1255a)(amnesty granted under INA 245A)).
+1158) (asylum status; or as a result of being granted conditional entry under section 203(a)(7) of the INA (8U.S.C.
+1153(a)(7) before April 1, 1980, because of persecution or fear of persecution on account of race, religion, or political opinion or because of being uprooted by catastrophic national calamity; - (iv) A noncitizen who is lawfully present in the U.S. as a result of an exercise of discretion by the Attorney General for emergent reasons or reasons deemed strictly in the public interest under section 212 (d)(5) of the INA (8 U.S.C.
+1182(2)(5)) (parole status); - (v) A noncitizen who is lawfully present in the U.S. as a result of the Attorney General's withholding deportation under section 243(h) of the INA (8 U.S.C.
+1253(h)) (threat to life or freedom); or - (vi) A noncitizen lawfully admitted for temporary or permanent residence under section 245A of the INA (8 U.S.C.1255a)(amnesty granted under INA 245A).

-2. APPLICATION AND OTHER REQUIRED FORMS/INFORMATION:
+2. APPLICATION AND OTHER REQUIRED FORMS/INFORMATION

-Each applicant for housing operated by the THA must complete an Application and other, required forms.
-All application forms must be dated, and signed by the applicant and spouse; and all adult family, members, if possible.
-Form 9886, Authorization For Release of Information/Privacy Act Notice must be signed by all adult family members.
-Social Security Numbers or Employer Identification Numbers are required to be furnished the THA, of all family members, who are at least six years of age and older.
-Family members who do not have at Social Security Number must sign a certification that they do not have one.
-Certification of family members who are less than 18 years of age may be executed by the parents or guardian.
-The certification should:
+Each applicant for housing operated by the VHA must complete an Application and other required forms.
+All application forms must be dated, and signed by the applicant and spouse, and all adult family members, if possible.
+Form 9886, Authorization For Release of Information/Privacy Act Notice must be signed by all adult members.
+Social Security Numbers or Employer Identification Numbers are required to be furnished the VHA, of all family members, who are at least six years of age or older.
+Family members who do not have a Social Security Number must sign a certification that they do not have one.
+Certification of family members who are less that 18 years of age may be executed by the parents or guardian.
+This certification should:

-- a..
+- a.
 State the individual's name - b.
-State that the individual has not been assigned a Social Security Number - c: State that the individual will disclose the number if they get one later - d!
-Be signed and dated is: acceptable verification until they are granted temporary resident status.
-If an individual can provide their number but not the documentation, written certification must be executed by the individual or guardian, if under 18.
-The certification should:
+State that the individual has not been assigned a Social Security Number - c.
+State that the individual will disclose the number is they get one later - d.
+Be signed and dated.